clamytoe/clamytoe.github.io/content/posts/scaling-values.md

 |35|46875|130,000|1|Owner|
 |50|9375|80,000|5|?|

-Now an 1-NN algorithm with a Euclidean metric could easily be used to find out if the last person is more than likely to own a home.
+Now a 1-NN algorithm with a Euclidean metric could easily be used to find out if the last person is more than likely to own a home.
 Without the rescaling, the algorithm would have yielded different results.

 Keeping it short today, but hopefully it was a helpful tip!